-It’s affectionately referred to as “tournament town,” a nickname based on the plethora of sporting events taking place there all the time.
+Greensboro is affectionately referred to as “tournament town,” a nickname based on the plethora of sporting events occurring everywhere.
 However, it has so much more to offer than just primetime athletics.
-It has emerged as a cultural haven for North Carolina, with eateries, museums, gardens, and galleries galore.
-Below are all the very best things to do in Greensboro for a great getaway.
+Through the years, Greensboro has emerged as a cultural haven for North Carolina, with eateries, museums, gardens, and galleries galore.
+Let’s dig into the best things to do in Greensboro for a great North Carolina getaway.

 The Best Things To Do In Greensboro